ebgoldstein/GA-CDM/README.md

 # Genetic Algorithm — CDM tuning routine

-This bunch of code is used to tune the Coastal Dune Model — specifically CDM-L, avaialble here:  https://github.com/ebgoldstein/Coastal-Dune-Model-Lateral, which is a variant of CDM v2.0 (https://github.com/csdms-contrib/Coastal-Dune-Model).
+This code is used to tune the Coastal Dune Model — specifically CDM-L, avaialble here:  https://github.com/ebgoldstein/Coastal-Dune-Model-Lateral, which is a variant of CDM v2.0 (https://github.com/csdms-contrib/Coastal-Dune-Model).
 Nick Cohn wrote the first version of the 'cdm_params.m' file in the CDM folder.
 The calibration routine uses the genetic algorithm routine supplied in Matlab through the Global Optimization toolbox (https://www.mathworks.com/products/global-optimization.html).

 All Genetic Algorithms require a fitness function.
 The fitness funciton used here is a displacement based error metric presented by Bosboom and Reniers (https://www.adv-geosci.net/39/37/2014/adgeo-39-37-2014.html), which utilizes the algorithm of Kroon and Slump (2009) available on the Mathworks page (https://www.mathworks.com/matlabcentral/fileexchange/21451-multimodality-non-rigid-demon-algorithm-image-registration)